The Technology Lookup Software Industry: 2025–2026 Statistics & Insights (from my know-how)

 As data security and privacy have evolved into major issues in the software industry, with rising cyber threats and data breaches, technology lookup providers must:

-• Ensure GDPR and CCPA compliance
+• Ensure GDPR and CCPA compliance—especially critical for providers selling into EU markets

 • Protect personally identifiable information (PII)